jalal246/textics/README.md

 > Text Statistics

-`textics` counts lines, words, chars and spaces for given string.
+`textics` counts lines, words, chars and spaces for a given string.

 Getting Started
 ---------------